Mordecai: Hey! No laser pointers! That's not regulation!

 - In Tales of Monkey Island Chapter 2: The Siege of Spinner Cay, Guybrush places Hardtack and Trenchfoot into a staring contest, into which our hero can distract the pirate duo into looking behind them so he can place the Pyrite Parrot into the treasure chest, in hopes that he can find where they'll bury it along with one of the Summoning Artifacts later.

 - Viktor Suvorov described how, during his time in the Spy School, he was taught that no man can be recruited unless you can win a Staring Contest with him; otherwise, he has the stronger will.
 Suvorov spent quite a bit of time in the zoo, staring down tigers as practice.

-- Doctor Who's Weeping Angels ability (they can't move but can't be hurt, as they lock themselves out of time, when being looked at) forces you to get into these for your life.
+- The Weeping Angels ability (they can't move but can't be hurt, as they lock themselves out of time, when being looked at) forces you to get into these for your life.
 If you so much as blink, the Angel is going to Flash Step next to you and kill you before your eyelids have time to open again.
 They also have a second sneaky trick in that if you look them directly in the eye, they will animate the image of the angel in your retina, which will claw it's way out of your eye and kill you anyway.
 To be safe, you have to look at them, but NOT in the eye.

 - ''SMBC Theater' offers us the ultimate Staring Contest, which is quite extreme.

 - In Judge Dredd, as of 2134, competitive staring is a professional sport in Mega-City one with a relatively small but growing following.

 - Socrates attempts to have one with a duplicate of Andy in Calvin and Hobbes: The Series.
 Since the clone doesn't blink, he loses.